ThatCoolCoder/foss-rcas/README.md

     - PropellerWithModel needs a way of fading between the two models instead of simply hiding/showing (hard to do because import from gltf)
     - Propeller should stop spinning when it hits something
         - Easy to do with an area, but the trouble is propeller doesn't have a scene so it's hard to add this area
+    - Make a SimpleThruster which has a max thrust value and a max speed value
+        - this will be used to make it easier for beginners to create planes
+        - thrust decays from max at a standstill to 0 at the max speed
     - Electrics simulation
         - At low throttle settings, the prop feels more resistance than when it is at zero throttle
             - test scenario: fly at full throttle, cut the power, prop might briefly slow to below blur speed but then it speeds up again.